3 Jul 2020

 This loan contributes to climate change mitigation: 35%

-This loan has a positive effect on the Baltic Sea environment: 10%
+This loan has a positive effect on maritime environments: 10%

 The 20-year-maturity loan totalling EUR 20 million has been provided for the construction of the city's western bypass road and sludge treatment plant as well as the renovation of schools as part of the city's investment programme for 2010.